jtorp/lambda-demos/README.md

         ...etc
 ```

-The zip file can then be uploaded to AWS Lambda as a layer.# lambda-demos
+The zip file can then be uploaded to AWS Lambda as a custom layer zip.